Russian National Reinsurance Company

 Russian National Reinsurance Company (RNRC) is the largest Russian reinsurance company.
-Central Bank of Russia is a full shareholder of RNRC.
-The state-owned reinsurance company was set up in 2016.
-RNRC is No 1 in terms of the authorized share capital (RUB 71 billion) and No 2 in terms of paid-in capital (RUB 21.3 billion) on the domestic insurance market.
+The Central Bank of Russia is a full shareholder of RNRC.
+The state-owned reinsurance company was established in 2016.
+RNRC is the largest in terms of the authorized share capital (RUB 71 billion) and second-largest in terms of paid-in capital (RUB 21.3 billion) on the domestic insurance market.

 Fitch Ratings downgraded the rating of RNPK to CC on 14 March 2022, in the wake of the 2022 Russian invasion of Ukraine.